Dilip Hiro

-Dilip Hiro (1 March 1932-19 November 2023) was an indian author, journalist and commentator who specialized in the politics of South Asia and West Asia.
+Dilip Hiro (1 March 1932 - 19 November 2023) was an Indian author, journalist and commentator who specialized in the politics of South Asia and West Asia.

 Education: Virginia Polytechnic Institute and State University, M.S., 1964.

 Career

 Hiro originally trained as an engineer in India and the United States before moving to the UK to further his career and "explore the West".

-He was also a frequent contributor to the following online magazines: The Guardian’s Commentisfree; Yale University’s Yale Globalist; and the New York-based Nation Institute’s website TomDispatch.
+He was also a frequent contributor to the following online magazines: The Guardians Commentisfree; Yale University’s Yale Globalist; and the New York-based Nation Institute's website TomDispatch.